 Have you ever noticed that some people can just sing so loudly and with such confidence without seeming to use much effort?
 It just looks so natural for them and it also seems like magic to you!

 One of the basic techniques to achieve that confident sound is to first acquire good or complete vocal fold contact!

-Click the following link to find out what is Good Vocal Contact !
+Read the article below to find out what is Good Vocal Contact !

 A glottal onset is extremely useful for those of us who are seeking to achieve this good or complete vocal fold contact.